FTL-Hyperspace/FTL-Hyperspace/libzhlgen/zhlscan/README.md

 Output per binary goes to `test_results/zhl_test/<os>-<name>/`:
 `zhl.log`, `zhlscan.txt` (scanner messages), `compare.txt` (symbol comparison).

-With `--compare-old`, and if the matching generated `libzhlgen/zhlscan/old_zhl_cpp/FTLGame<platform>.cpp` exists, verification also builds and scans it.
+Any older version of `FTLGame<platform>.cpp` can be placed in `libzhlgen/zhlscan/old_zhl_cpp/` to cross-reference against it: with `--compare-old`, verification also builds and scans that version.
 The old run writes `zhl-old.log`, `zhlscan-old.txt`, and `compare-old.txt`.
 After both nm comparisons, `find_new_zhl_mismap.py` runs with the old log first and writes `find-new-zhl-mismap.txt`.
 The old baseline is informational and never fails the run.